NSS-SE-Jumpstart/curriculum/sessions/session5/classroom/challenge.md

 # Challenge Exercise

-This is an optional challenge exercise that you can try if you have completed the [Dice Exercise](./exercise_dice.md) early.
+This is an optional challenge exercise that helps reinforce function with something we've already done.
 It picks up with what we did togther in the Session 4 [Lightning Exercise](../../session4/classroom/lightning_exercises.md), so you'll want to make a copy of the Python file you wrote for that to use as the starting point for this exercise.

 ---